Engage in intensive training on the topics of emotions, social learning, and brain development that have applications in classrooms.

 Earn up to 20 hours toward professional development credit for various professionals.
 For details on credit offered, visit our CE credit page or call our office at 781-449-4010 ext.
 102. Note: credits are not provided by the University of California, Santa Barbara.

 Interaction between faculty and participants outside the classroom is an integral part of the Institute.
 To foster this total immersion learning environment, participants are housed in undergraduate dormitory accommodations on the UC Santa Barbara campus.
 The dormitory rooms are located in the recently opened Sierra Madre complex located on the Goleta side of the UC Santa Barbara campus.
 Participants are assigned to their own bedroom in a shared two-bedroom apartment with each participant having their own bathroom.
 Linens are provided.
 All facilities are ADA compliant.
-The Institute provides four nights lodging with an arrival date of July 15 and a departure date of July 19.
+The Institute provides four nights lodging with an arrival date of July 20 and a departure date of July 24.
 If you are interested in making your own accommodations off-campus or would like to arrange an early arrival on campus, please call us at 781-449-4010 x 101.
+There is a small fee reduction for those who stay off campus and we are able to accommodate Sunday arrival for a small additional fee.
 Please check the online schedule for information on the meals provided.
 Note: The UCSB campus is a smoke-free campus.